qyunhuang/prompt-template/README.md

-# Some Useful OpenAI Prompt Template.
+# Some Useful OpenAI Prompt Template